 Q. Does a contractor need to be signatory with a union in the NYC Building and Construction Trades Council (BCTC) in order to bid on projects under the PLA?

 A. No. Any contractor may bid by signing and agreeing to all of the terms and conditions of the PLA.
 The contractor need not be signatory with these unions by any other labor agreement or for any other project.
 However, please note that the SCA only awards contracts to firms that are prequalified (with the exception of vendor contracts valued under $10,000).
 Prequalified contractors are firms that have submitted a complete online prequalification application to the SCA and been approved to do business with the SCA.
-Following is a link with more information about prequalification at the SCA: http://www.nycsca.org/Doing-Business/Prequalification-Process
+Following is a link with more information about prequalification at the SCA: https://www.nycsca.org/Doing-Business/Prequalification-Process

 Q. Does a contractor agreeing to the PLA and signing the Affidavit of PLA Participation/Letter of Assent create a labor agreement with these BCTC unions outside of the project covered by the PLA?